angelopassaro/writeup/laboratory/laboratory.md

-For second vulnerability i installed localy gitlab(version 12.8.1) and changed the default value of `secret_key_base` in `/opt/gitlab/embedded/service/gitlab-rails/config/secrets.yml` with remote value. subsequently i run `gitlab-rails console` for generate a cookie.
+For second vulnerability i installed locally gitlab(version 12.8.1) and changed the default value of `secret_key_base` in `/opt/gitlab/embedded/service/gitlab-rails/config/secrets.yml` with the remote value, subsequently i run `gitlab-rails console` for generate a cookie.

 rails console:
 ```ruby